coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 The Cardano Resource Index aims to present a well-rounded, unbiased collection of general Cardano resources available online and useful for stake pool operators, listed alphabetically by name or topic, including an accurate description of content available at each resource.

-[1694.IO](https://www.1694.io/en) explains the current on-chain decentralized governance model that members of the Cardano ecosystem practice to cooperate and collaborate in a shared vision for a more sustainable future for everyone.
+[1694.IO](https://www.1694.io/en) explains the current on-chain decentralized governance model that members of the Cardano ecosystem employ to cooperate and collaborate in a shared vision for a more sustainable future for everyone.

 [BlockFrost.io](https://blockfrost.io/) offers an Application Programming Interface (API), webhooks and InterPlanetary File System (IPFS) decentralized file storage, allowing you to tap into Cardano's potential without the need for manual checks.